abhiagar/questions/README.md

 - "Natural selection does not maximize happiness or even well-being, but rather long-term reproductive success."
 	- Pagel, Mark (2012-02-27).
 Wired for Culture: Origins of the Human Social Mind (p.
 24).
 W. W. Norton & Company.
 Kindle Edition.
+- "How did humans become self-aware?"
+- "How can evolution account for the human mind?"
+- "How do scientists explain things like language, that do not occur anywhere else in the animal world?"